responsible-ai-collaborative/aiid/site/gatsby-site/README.md

  Artificial Intelligence Incident Database
 </h1>

-## Setting Up a basic Development Environment
+## Setting Up a Basic Development Environment

 Once you have cloned the repository, to set up a local development environment for the AIID project, follow these steps: